PixelBotGeneralAccess/Pixel-bots-ANU/README.md

 _*Our bots run on walls, like they know Kung Fu.*_

-## Guide to Audit 3 Marking: Where to look?
+## Guide to Audit 3: Where to look?
-Here we provide shortcuts to some of the documents you might want to take a look at when marking us, categorised following the marking criteria (but hey feel free to poke around and look at everything else too!):
+Here we provide shortcuts to some of the documents you might want to take a look at, categorised following different criteria:

 * **Output Value:** Check out our:
     1. [Video demonstration](https://youtu.be/Gy15_G98JtM): demonstration of the functionalities of our app, our algorithm and how the simulation works;